-5. G.L.c.272& 40: Disturbing a school or assembly Up to one month in jail or up to \$50 fine.
+penalty Up to one month in jail or up to \$50 fine.

-6. Third offense One month in jail within one year
+6. Third offense One month in jail

+within one year

 FIELD TRIP REGULATIONS

 While participating on field trips, students are expected to obey the instructions of chaperones, guides and any applicable rules of the place being visited.
 Violations of the Code of Conduct will result in disciplinary action as described in the handbook.
 All school rules apply while on field trips.